pedroaston/pkb/0_Personal_Task_Manager.md

 5. Healthcare
 	1. Check how can I schedule clinical exams with the insurance company
 	2. Schedule an internal medicine meeting
+6. Place the new life is strange on steam wishlist